NGINX Amplify Agent

 If you don’t see the new system or NGINX in the web interface, or (some) metrics aren’t being collected, please check the following:

-1. The Amplify Agent package has been successfully installed, and no warnings were shown during the installation.
+1. The NGINX Amplify Agent package has been successfully installed, and no warnings were shown during the installation.

 2. The amplify-agent process is running and updating its log file.